401ode/tools/development.md

 #  Development Tools

+Some of the tools in the [DevOps](devops.md) page are obviously development tools, like Docker, but given their critical role in DevOps we decided to let them stay over there.
+We imagine this as a spot for things that reside on your laptop or on the web that assist in creating and developing digital products of some kind.
+Also, see [Non-Data Python](non-data-python.md) for Python language-specific resources.

 ## Text Editors
 - [Sublime Text 3](https://www.sublimetext.com/3) - For ODE's money, the best text editor in the world.
 - [Package Control](https://packagecontrol.io/) - a HUGE ecosystem of plugins for Sublime Text.
+One of the principal reasons to use Sublime.
 - [Visual Studio Code](https://code.visualstudio.com/) - unbelievably, an OPEN-SOURCE MICROSOFT PRODUCT.
 Not surprisingly, it's therefore a Microsoft product that doesn't actually suck.
 Also a huge ecosystem of plugins for everything imaginable.

 ## Specialty Tools